gyorama/gyorama/README.md

 - Hi, I’m @gyorama
 - My username is just a set of random letters
 - Currently learning C
-- Planning to make something when time is right
+- Planning to make something

 <!---
 gyorama/gyorama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.